sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_form_based_prometheus.md

 layout: "sysdig"
 page_title: "Sysdig: sysdig_monitor_alert_v2_form_based_prometheus"
 description: |-
-  Creates a Sysdig Monitor Form Based Prometheus Alert with AlertV2 API.
+  Creates a Sysdig Monitor Threshold Prometheus Alert with AlertV2 API.
 ---

 # Resource: sysdig_monitor_alert_v2_form_based_prometheus

-Creates a Sysdig Monitor Form Based Prometheus Alert.
+Creates a Sysdig Monitor Prometheus Threshold Alert.
 The notification is triggered on the user-defined PromQL expression with a threshold and operator defined outside of the expression, as described in [here](https://docs.sysdig.com/en/docs/sysdig-monitor/alerts/alert-types/metric-alerts/#translate-to-promql).

 -> **Note:** Sysdig Terraform Provider is under rapid development at this point.
 If you experience any issue or discrepancy while using it, please make sure you have the latest version.
 If the issue persists, or you have a Feature Request to support an additional set of resources, please open a [new issue](https://github.com/sysdiglabs/terraform-provider-sysdig/issues/new) in the GitHub repository.